Black Guns Matter

-Black Guns Matter is an organization aimed at educating African Americans about gun culture in the United States, primarily around defending Second Amendment rights.
+Black Guns Matter is an organization aimed at educating African Americans about gun culture in the United States, primarily around Second Amendment rights.
 The organization is led by Maj Toure, who founded it in 2016.
 Black Guns Matter has hosted workshops in multiple cities to teach the basics of firearm safety, U.S. gun laws, and conflict resolution.

 Background

 Demonstrators at the 2020 VCDL Lobby Day gun rights rally; one demonstrator can be seen wearing Black Guns Matter apparel.

 In 2016, Toure founded Black Guns Matter to prevent people from being arrested on what he believed to be avoidable gun possession charges due to a lack of knowledge on how to legally purchase and carry firearms; The organization takes its name from the Black Lives Matter social movement, both sharing similar criticism of police brutality.
 Toure has accused the Black Lives Matter Global Network Foundation of being a "sham organization" and a "money-laundering scheme" for the Democratic Party, and argued that it lacked financial transparency.